mmartinezluis/hotel-booking/README.md

 * Write a review for past hotel reservations.
 * Edit or delete their hotel reviews.
 * Browse a list of their reservations.
-* Some more things ...
+* Some more features ...

 Video walkthrough on YouTube: https://www.youtube.com/watch?v=sMv64I-NbZU